TheGoodlike13/liberty_or_death/README.md

 I probably would have to configure the whole system to use BDB in order for it to recognize the file.
 The file probably also needs a lot more values.
 Probably.

-So I return the file back to normal (I even kept the original CRC, hehe).
+So I return the 'cn=config' file back to normal (I even kept the original CRC, hehe).
 Surely things should work?
-No, of course not. 'entry -1 has no dn'.
+No, of course not.

+    entry -1 has no dn

 What?

 Ah, [#another_victim](#another_victim).
 The answer does contain some more instructions which might be cool enough to follow through, so I'll give it a shot.
 BUT.
 The guy in the comments